david-xhk/binary_tree/README.rst

 [[Node(1)], [Node(2), Node(3)], [Node(4), Node(5)]]

 .. note::
-    traverse_level_order() will yield lists of Nodes, which represents a level in the tree.
+    traverse_level_order() will yield lists of Nodes, each one representing a level in the tree.

 traverse()
 ^^^^^^^^^^